Each ENREACH Center has a team of teachers, coaches, education specialists and support staff. Click on a photo below to see what they have to say.

 My advice to new expats is eat local.
 The food here can be incredibly cheap – and this goes a long way to making sure you can eat heathy too.
 The Chinese are great fans of plates of green veg – and I’ve got to say, they are delicious.

-I’m Matthew Smith and I teach critical reading and writing (CRW) and drama courses.
+I’m Matthew Smith and I teach Critical Thinking (CTP) and Drama courses.
 What I like about drama is that it’s a lot of fun to teach.
-CRW is fun to teach, too, because you get to see Chinese children being taught in a different and more interesting way than they’re used to.
+CTP is fun to teach, too, because you get to see Chinese children being taught in a different and more interesting way than they’re used to.

 Before coming to China, I wish I’d spent more time learning Chinese!
 My other advice for potential teachers is to just remember that work and management culture will have a considerable impact on your life in China, so make sure you work with someone who has a professional approach.

 Hi!
 I’m Tyler and I’m a Debate Teacher at Shenzhen ENREACH.
 I started working at ENREACH in January 2020.

 I like watching my students grow intellectually by learning how to debate and think more critically.
 I love it when my students ask good questions!

 Shenzhen is a very modern and fast-paced city.
 There’s always something new!
 Certain brands of phones are only really available in the West (Pixel, Motorola) or China (Huawei, Xiaomi) so it’s important to stick to the more international brands (iPhone, Samsung) if you are like me and need your phone fixed semi frequently.